 |Olympus' TJF-Q180V duodenoscope, as shown on the company's website|

-FDA on Thursday relayed an Urgent Safety Notification from Olympus in which it updates reprocessing instructions for TJF-Q180V duodenoscope, which health authorities have implicated in the spread of the drug-resistant bacterial strain carbapenem-resistant Enterobacteriaceae (CRE).
+Olympus Corp. appears to be facing a growing number of lawsuit cases related to its TJF-Q180V duodenoscope, which health authorities have implicated in the spread of the drug-resistant bacterial strain carbapenem-resistant Enterobacteriaceae (CRE).

 At least seven patients were infected and two died from CRE at UCLA's Ronald Reagan Medical Center from October to January.
 The hospital believes that 179 patients may have been exposed to CRE from a contaminated, reprocessed Olympus duodenoscope--a type of endoscope threaded down through the digestive tract and into the small intestine.
 Duodenoscopes are also sold in the United States by manufacturers including Fujifilm and Pentax, and are used in half a million U.S. procedures a year.

-Olympus had been selling the TJF-Q180V, one of its latest models, without FDA 510(k) clearance related to modifications.
+Olympus had been selling one of its latest models without FDA 510(k) clearance related to modifications.
 (FDA, though, says it will allow sales to continue while Olympus seeks clearance.)

 |Refresh your medical device industry knowledge at BIOMEDevice Boston, May 6-7, 2015.|